 Surgery Residency Program

-Supervision is provided by an attending staff with clinical and surgical expertise in every major area providing close supervision and consultation for all residents to assist them in planning a surgical career, either as a general surgeon or as a specialist.
+Supervision is provided by an attending surgeon with clinical and surgical expertise in every major area, providing close supervision and consultation for all residents to assist them in planning a surgical career either as a general surgeon or as a specialist.